aconrad/pycobertura/README.md

 A Cobertura coverage report parser written in Python.

+Features:
+* show coverage summary of a cobertura file
+* diff two cobertura files and show relative progress
+* output in plain text or HTML
+* colorized diff output

 ## CLI usage

 pycobertura provides a command line interface to report on coverage files: